 DO: Print and complete the Patient Risk Checklist and discuss your personal risk(s) with your health care provider.

 ASK: Has your health care provider determined that you are at “high risk” for breast cancer (based on your personal or strong family history, disease-causing BRCA mutation or chest radiation before the age of 30 and at least 8 years ago), YES or NO?

 NO, I have not been told I am at "high risk"

 Do you know if you have dense breasts (either heterogeneously or extremely dense)?

 I do not know if I have dense breasts:

 Ask your health care provider for the report sent from the facility that performed your mammogram.
 Your category of breast density should be included in it.
 If not, or if it is unclear, call the facility that performed your mammogram.

 I do not have dense breasts:

 Routine mammography is recommended with 3D mammography (also known as tomosynthesis).
-In combination with 2D mammography, 3D detects 1 to 2 additional cancers per thousand women screened.
+In combination with 2D mammography (which, depending on age and risk factors, detects 2-7 cancers per thousand women screened), 3D detects an additional 1 to 2 cancers per thousand women screened.

 I do have dense breasts: